mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 name:     War Exorcist<br>
 text:     **Provoke**<br>
-          At the start of your turn, Holy Immolation your damaged minions.
+          This casts Holy Immolation at the start of your turn.<br>
+tooltip:  (Holy Immolation card or text)

+name:     Holy Immolation<br>
+text:     Restore 4❤️ to an allied minion.
+Deal 4 damage to enemies around it.

 name:     Windcliffe Protector<br>
 text:     **Provoke**<br>